vmware-archive/greengrass-on-vsphere/README.md

 ### Using the AWS UI

 #### Start Greengrass using the AWS UI
-1. Login to AWS IoT web UI and create a Greengrass group and core, and download the core's certificate, public and private keys, and config.json as a tar.gz.
+1. Login to AWS Greengrass web UI and create a Greengrass group and core, and download the core's certificate, public and private keys, and config.json as a tar.gz.
    Instructions for this step can be found [here](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html).
 1. Download the tar.gz to the VM appliance and unpack the contents to the